 Having Difficulties Breathing

 You will notice that once your dog starts to enter the final stages of death, they are going to have a hard time breathing, or their breaths will sound weird and uneven.
-Their respiratory system is starting to fail and no longer working properly.
+Their respiratory system is starting to fail and is no longer working properly.

 Can No Longer Control their Bladder or Bowels